A Fairy Tale prince reads his options:

 A figure or event that tests the resolve of a Hero

 as he pursues his destiny and/or his goal.
 The Guardian is not necessarily adversarial, but puts the hero in a position where he must make a decision that reflects a sincere commitment to the task at hand, by providing a threat or bar to progress that the hero must specifically choose to overcome.
+In simpler terms, the Threshold Guardian exists to make sure the Hero is prepared for his adventure.

 Sometimes the Guardian's challenge is an illusion which must be penetrated; when it is not, the Guardian himself is often the challenge, and defeating him can turn him into an ally